louiejtaylor/hisss/README.md

 ## Running

-To run, simply execute the following in the hisss root dir:
+To run, simply execute the following in the hisss root dir.
+(The -p flag will print out the shell commands that will be executed)

     snakemake -p --configfile [path/to/my_config.yml] all

+Some modifications that may be useful when running hiss include:
+    snakemake -p  --restart-times 3 --configfile [path/to/my_config.yml] all

+This will retry a failed rule up to 3 times.
+This can be useful if there are failures in obtaining data from remote databases.

+Additional information about snakemake options can be found [here](http://snakemake.readthedocs.io/en/stable/executable.html)

 As an example, you can run the dummy data (which should complete very quickly):

     snakemake -p --configfile test_data/test_config.yml all